SCB LEGAL

 Directions Procedures for how or when something is to be done.
 See also ‘Practice Directions’ and ‘Trial Directions’.

-Directions Hearing An early hearing that can take place in the Court proceedings, usually only short and is held in front of a Judge or Registrar.
-The purpose of a Directions Hearing is for any timing to be worked out, next steps or Orders to be given.
+Directions Hearing A hearing that can take place in the Court proceedings, usually only short and is held in front of a Judge or Registrar.
+The purpose of a Directions Hearing is to provide the Court with an update, to work out the next steps, and/or for Orders to be made.

 Disclosure In property settlement matters (division of property), disclosure refers to both parties obligation or duty to disclose information about their assets, liabilities and financial circumstances.
 In parenting matters, this relates to disclosing all relevant information about the child or parent, and might include mental health records, criminal charges and drug results for example.
 Both parties have a duty to disclose this information prior to starting Court proceedings and throughout the proceedings.